SAG Strike: What Happens If Hollywood Actors Decide to Protest

 "Anyone right now is trying to guess what could happen," Marc Malkin, Variety's senior culture & events editor, told ET on June 28 before the extended deadline was granted.
 "Over the weekend, people were very hopeful when Fran Drescher came out and said that negotiations were going well and there was progress being made.
 But then I talked to someone yesterday and they say to me, 'I think there's definitely going to be a strike.'
 At this point, no one knows and then if there is a strike, how long it goes for, we just don't know."

-As the deadline approaches, tensions are mounting on both sides as the pressure intensifies for an agreement to be reached.
-Late on July 12, SAG-AFTRA negotiators agreed to the AMPTP's request for a federal mediator, according toReuters, in a last-minute effort to avoid an actors' strike.
+As the deadline approached, tensions were mounting on both sides as the pressure intensified for an agreement to be reached.
+Late on July 11, SAG-AFTRA negotiators agreed to the AMPTP's request for a federal mediator, according toReuters, in a last-minute effort to avoid an actors' strike.
 The actors' union said in a statement it was sticking to the Wednesday deadline and would "exhaust every possible opportunity to make a deal.
 However we are not confident that the employers have any intention of bargaining toward an agreement."

 While the writers' strike has already affected awards shows, delayed or shut down many (but not all) productions and added uncertainty to when certain movies or TV will return, if actors end up going on strike, the impact across the industry will be felt even more.
 Here's an overview of how a possible SAG-AFTRA strike will affect Hollywood moving forward.

-Note: This story was originally published on June 28, 2023 at 2:15 p.m.
-PT.
-It was last updated on July 13, 2023 at 6 a.m.
-ET.